MAGALA-RICHARD/apsimNGpy/doc/api.rst

    Parameters
    ----------
-   *args : postional arguments
+   *args : positional arguments
        One or more APSIM model nodes to be added as replacements.
-       Each argument should be a valid complete node or model path relative to the simulations root and component compatible with the ``Replacements`` folder.
+       Each argument should be a valid complete node or model path relative to the simulations' root and component compatible with the ``Replacements`` folder.
+Examples include;
+       '.Simulations.Simulation.Field.Soil.Physical'
+       "Simulations.Simulation.Soil.Organic", "Simulations.Simulation.Field.SowingRule".
+See examples below how to extract these node paths

    Notes
    -----